MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/cdm/attributecontext.md

 ---
 title: Attribute Context - Common Data Model | Microsoft Docs
-description: Reference for CdmAttributeContext.
+description: API reference for CdmAttributeContext.
 author: jinichu
 ms.service: common-data-model
-ms.reviewer:
+ms.reviewer: deonhe
 ms.topic: article
 ms.date: 10/18/2019
-ms.author: jinichu
+ms.author: jibyun
 ---

 # Attribute Context

-An attribute context provides more insight into an attribute's relationship (child/parent).
-It is heavily used during an entity's attribute resolution and can contain the history of all changes that lead to an attribute's resolution.
-Resolved concepts, such as resolved attributes, can contain attribute contexts to provide more insight into the original, non-resolved hierarchic attributes.
+An attribute context provides more insight into an attribute's (parent/child) relationship.
+It is heavily used during an entity's attribute resolution and can contain the history of all changes that led to an attribute's resolution.
+Resolved concepts, such as resolved attributes, can contain attribute contexts to provide more insight into the original, non-resolved hierarchical attributes.

 ```
 public class CdmAttributeContext extends CdmObjectDefinitionBase